-Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰
+Home Shark Introduction Shark Reference Guide Purchase Menu ☰

-2. A Look at the Basics
+2. Learning the Basics

 A brief run through some of the primary commands will give you a good, quick feel for SharkBase and make it much easier to get up to speed in your own use of the language.
 SharkBase can be run from floppy drives.
 Only the files SHARK.EXE and SHARK.MSG or SHARKN.CNF are required.